📓 Blog Post 22 – “Investing 101 (For People Who Still Think Savings Means ‘Under the Pillow’)”

 If you’re not ready to handle people not paying rent, don’t start there.

 Here’s an example: let’s say you rent out 100 houses.
-Out of those, a few tenants won’t pay.
-You give them a one-month grace period, but if they still can’t pay — now you’re faced with the cold truth: you’ll have to evict them.
+Out of those, a few tenants can’t pay.
+You give them a one-month grace period, but they still can’t pay — now you’re faced with the cold truth: you’ll have to evict them.

 Not because you’re heartless, but because it’s business.